eva7wandb/Eva7_Weights_Heist/S5/Readme.md

 In this session we go through many architectures starting from the very basic skeleton and try to achieve the goal of getting 99.4% accuracy on the MNIST dataset using under 10,000 parameters and 15 epochs.

+# FINAL RESULT

+We achieved the best results in Round 3 where we required to use :
+- 5760 parameters
+- 99.30% of training accuracy in 12th Epoch
+- 99.40% of testing accuracy in 9th Epoch
+- Best testing accuracy - 99.44% in 13th Epoch

 # Round 0

 - get the code setup right.